TinyTapeout/tinytapeout_www/content/guides/workshop/wokwi-submit-design/_index.md

 ### If you have a coupon code for a free tile

 * During the submission, if you have a coupon for a free tile, paste the code in and press the 'apply' link.
-* Validate the coupon to ensure your tile is free of charge.

 ### Complete the Submission Process

-* You have now submitted your design, but it’s not yet part of the tapeout. * You have to submit a specific version of your design by pressing the **Submit a new revision** button.
+* You have now submitted your design, but it’s not yet part of the tapeout.
+* You have to submit a specific version of your design by pressing the **Submit a new revision** button.

 {{< figure src="images/submit_design_4.png" >}}